 3. Zodiac (2007)

-Zodiac might have been a disappointment for those who were looking for a traditional serial killer movie where in the end the final revelation almost takes over every other aspect of the film.
-Yes, I like such sensational films, I enjoy them but I admire the Zodiac kind of mystery films where the revelation is one important layer among many other important layers.
-The film opens with a couple of brutal killings that actually happened in the San Francisco area during the time.
+Zodiac might have been a disappointment for those who were looking for a traditional serial killer movie where, in the end, the final revelation almost takes over every other aspect of the film.
+Yes, I like such sensational films.
+I enjoy them, but I admire the Zodiac kind of mystery films where revelation is just one important element among many other important elements.
+The film opens with a couple of brutal killings that actually happened in the San Francisco area during that time.
 Instead of making a film entirely about the Zodiac Killer, David Fincher made an extensive character study about 3 people involved in its investigation.

 Look Back: A Decade On Zodiac (2007)

 Perhaps Zodiac is a film where one can learn more about investigation techniques than any how-to tutorial video on the same.
-It involves 3 major characters, a journalist and a young cartoonist who works together for a newspaper and a Californian Cop/Detective.
-The film spans over a period of 21 years, emphasizing the lives of these central characters and how their life changes over time for good and for bad.
-It isn’t my favorite David Fincher film but I believe it is his most mature film because it is one of the most notable character studies of the 21st century.
+It involves 3 major characters: a journalist and a young cartoonist who work together for a newspaper and a Californian Cop/Detective.
+The film spans a period of 21 years, emphasizing the lives of these central characters and how their life changes over time for good and for bad.
+It isn’t my favorite David Fincher film, but I believe it is his most mature film because it is one of the most notable character studies of the 21st century.

 2. The Social Network (2010)

 The film begins with an aggressively talented Mark Zuckerberg bullying his date, Erica.
-However he has no clue that he is being rude to her while making an unfiltered opinion about her life and her ‘mediocre’ education, his bullying is unintentional and honest.
+However, he has no clue that he is being rude to her while making an unfiltered opinion about her life and her ‘mediocre’ education; his bullying is unintentional and honest.
 Before he could even realize it, she dumps him.
 That tells a lot about Mark.
-He is a tech prodigy with the kind of social skills that almost resembles an Asperger’s Syndrome.
-His one utter desire is to get ‘in’.
+He is a tech prodigy with the kind of social skills that almost resembles Asperger’s Syndrome.
+His one utter desire is to get ‘in.’

 They say a great film isn’t a masterpiece if it doesn’t stand the test of time.
 I couldn’t agree more with the definition of a masterpiece.
-You see films which feel like one of the greatest films you have ever watched but over the years it loses the initial charm it possessed.
+You see films that feel like some of the greatest films you have ever watched, but over the years, they lose the initial charm they possessed.
 This doesn’t happen with Masterpieces.
-David Fincher’s The Social Network is one such film, it is already 5 years old and I have to say that my opinion about it has not changed one bit.
-It is still David Fincher’s most accomplished film in my opinion.
-This masterpiece is the collective result of impeccable writing, visionary direction and great acting performances by the perfect cast and so unlike a David Fincher film.
+David Fincher’s The Social Network is one such film; it is already 5 years old, and I have to say that my opinion about it has not changed one bit.
+It is still David Fincher’s most accomplished film, in my opinion.
+This masterpiece is the collective result of impeccable writing, visionary direction, and great acting performances by the perfect cast and so unlike a David Fincher film.

 1. Fight Club (1999)

 “What kind of dining set defines you as a person?”
-When crises, be it existential or mid-life, strikes, the boiling enigma inside your head starts forming a blurred answer.
-Some catch on to it, some don’t.
-When I first saw Fight Club it changed something in me.
+When a crisis, be it existential or mid-life, strikes, the boiling enigma inside your head starts forming a blurred answer.
+Some catch on to it; some don’t.
+When I first saw Fight Club, it changed something in me.
 I started seeing things differently.
 I started peeling off layers inside me that I never thought existed.
 Fight Club does that to you.
 Fincher’s 1999 cult classic was about letting go, it was about destroying something beautiful and also about believing that an individual is just an entity and not a blessing of God.

-The film stripped and burnt down popular belief of the burger-eating crowd and made them into soaps.
+The film stripped and burnt down the popular belief of the burger-eating crowd and made them into soaps.
 The Narrator represents a lost soul, Tyler Durden the messiah of destruction, and Marla Singer a mere disturbance.
 All of them wear slippers of a generation defined by the number of channels their local cable operator showcases.
-In the course of the film, you see them tossing around their slipper and playing around with it.
+In the course of the film, you see them tossing around their slipper and playing with them.
 But in their naivety is a message: What if the inner demon overpowers the fake face?
-Does the slipper then act as a weapon killing insects?
+Does the slipper then act as a weapon, killing insects?
 Maybe so!

 Recommended: 10 Films To Watch If You Love Fight Club